-The FSHN-PPP offers either paid or for-credit opportunities for students across many disciplines at Illinois.
-Several of those opportunities are listed below.
+The FSHN-PPP (in partnership with IBRL) offers separate paid and for-credit opportunities for students across many disciplines at Illinois.
 Applications are always welcome, but opportunities are limited.
 For a list of current student interns, please see here.

 Paid Undergraduate Internships

-The FSHN-PPP & IBRL continually host classes, conferences, faculty research, and industry projects in the facilities throughout the year.
-A staff of student interns assist with these activities and gain experience working in the pilot plant and lab facilities performing a wide range of tasks including, but not limited to the below.
+The FSHN-PPP & IBRL host classes, industry projects, faculty research, and conferences in the facilities year-round.
+Student employees receive training and mentoring to assist with these activities and gain experience working in the pilot plant and lab facilities performing a wide range of tasks including, but not limited to:

-- Facility operations including keeping inventory, cleaning and organizing, and performing safety reviews
+- Facility operations including inventory, cleaning and organizing, continuous improvement, and performing safety reviews

-Applications from Freshmen through Juniors are accepted any time, but hiring is completed based upon facility needs.
-This is most often completed at the beginning of the the Spring and Fall semesters.
+Applications from Freshmen through Juniors are accepted any time, but hiring is completed based upon program needs.
+The major hiring cohorts are most often completed at the beginning of the the Spring and Fall semesters.